 Both the anti-malarial activity and hemolytic toxicity of primaquine have been linked to its reactive metabolites (Kosasih et al., 2023).
 Combining primaquine with an antioxidant natural product with antiplasmodial activity has been hypothesized to reduce primaquine-induced oxidative damage while maintaining antiplasmodial efficacy (Chaves et al., 2022).
 In this study, we investigated the combination of a phenol-rich fraction of Musanga cecropioides with therapeutic primaquine for malaria and primaquine-induced oxidative stress.
 The antioxidant enzymes superoxide dismutase (SOD) and catalase (CAT) are biomarkers of oxidative stress.
 Their elevation in the vehicle (malaria) control and primaquine-alone treated groups indicates the ability of malaria infection and primaquine therapy to induce oxidative stress (Vasquez et al., 2021).
 This aligns with the documented reports on malaria and primaquine-induced oxidative stress.
 The decrease in SOD activity may result from the reduced de novo synthesis of enzyme proteins, as shown by decreased mRNA transcript levels, or irreversible inactivation of enzyme proteins due to increased free radical production from Plasmodium infection and primaquine metabolism.
 Jenkins and Goldfarb have reported that decreased SOD activity reflects oxidative stress.
 (Vasquez et al., 2021).
 The decrease in CAT activity may be due to excess superoxide anion radicals resulting from the reduced SOD activity.
 Reports have indicated that high production of superoxide anion radicals inhibits CAT activity (Zheng et al., 2023).
 The phenol-rich fractions of M. cecropioides, alone and in combination with primaquine, stimulated increased SOD enzyme activity, suggesting that this plant attenuates oxidative stress from malaria infection and primaquine metabolism.
 The catalase restorative effect of M. cecropioides following malaria infection and PQ therapy indicates its ability to complement the antioxidant effect of the SOD enzyme and restore normal oxidative status disrupted by malaria infection and PQ metabolism.

-Glutathione (GSH) is synthesized in the cytoplasm of liver cells and is distributed through the circulatory system to organs and subcellular compartments.
-(Vázquez-Meza et al., 2023) GSH plays a vital role in scavenging reactive oxygen species (ROS) and detoxifying drugs and chemicals.
+Glutathione (GSH) is synthesized in the cytoplasm of liver cells and is distributed through the circulatory system to organs and subcellular compartments (Vázquez-Meza et al., 2023).
+GSH plays a vital role in scavenging reactive oxygen species (ROS) and detoxifying drugs and chemicals.
 It directly reacts with ROS and electrophilic metabolites, protecting essential thiol groups from oxidation.
 Any disturbance in the GSH redox status can impair cellular defense against toxic compounds and lead to increased oxidative stress and tissue damage (Georgiou-Siafis et al., 2023).
 Reduced GSH levels in malaria-infected controls and PQ-treated groups indicated that these agents caused oxidative damage.
 The phenol-rich fractions of M. cecropioides, alone and with primaquine, enhanced GSH status, providing evidence that M. cecropioides can mitigate oxidative stress from malaria infection and PQ therapy.
 Lipids are primary targets of ROS, and lipid peroxidation produces reactive aldehydes such as MDA, a major biomarker of free radical-mediated lipid damage.
 Oxidative damage to lipid structure and function has been reported in malaria infections and PQ therapy (Vasquez et al., 2021).
 This finding aligns with our results, and confirms the ability of Plasmodium infection and PQ therapy to induce oxidative stress.
 The increased MDA levels in plasma infection and PQ therapy suggest that peroxidative injury may contribute to complications from infection and drug metabolism.
 An increase in lipid peroxidation indicates a decline in enzymatic antioxidant defense mechanisms.
 Studies have shown a strong correlation between the phenolic compound content and the antioxidant potential of fruits and vegetables.
 The antioxidant activities of the M. cecropioides phenol-rich fractions may be related to their total phenolic content.
 The antioxidant activity of phenolic compounds stems from their molecular structure, particularly the number and position of the hydroxyl groups and aromatic ring substitutions.
 These properties may contribute to the antioxidant potential of the phenol-rich fraction of M. cecropioides.